angelhumano/big_data_technologies_class_project1/README.md

 ## Project bites :chocolate_bar:

-**Brief**:

-Option A- In this project, I acquired skills in containerization, terminal usage, Python scripting, API-based data extraction, and Big Data Technologies like EC2 and AWS OpenSearch to handle a dataset too large for a single machine.
-Kibana was employed to convert raw data into valuable insights.

-Option B- In this project, I leveraged Big Data tools to manage a dataset that surpassed a single machine's capabilities and transform raw data into valuable insight.
+**Brief**: In this project, I leveraged Big Data tools to manage a dataset that surpassed a single machine's capabilities and transform raw data into valuable insight.**

-Option C- In this project, I acquired skills in containerization, terminal usage, Python scripting, API for data extraction, and Big Data Technologies, including EC2, AWS OpenSearch (NoSQL database), and Kibana (dashboard) to transform raw data into valuable insights.

 **Key insights**: Investigate borough disparity, monitor zip code hotspots, explore the most frequent incident type further, and optimize resource planning for enhanced safety, property protection, and cost management.